Our Myanmar itinerary

 14° Day: NYAUNG SHWE – INLE LAKE – NYAUNG SHWE (by boat)

 15° Day: NYAUNG SHWE – YANGON (by night bus)

 Click here for more details;

 3. When to go

-The best time to visit most of Myanmar is from November to February during the dry season, when temperatures are relatively bearable.
-The worst time to visit the central regions of Myanmar is during March, April and May as temperatures can rise to over 40°C. The rainy season is from June to October, but, despite that, is still possible to visit the central region (Mandalay/Bagan) since it is more sheltered from the monsoon while the coasts are not recommended because they receive torrential rains.
+The best time to visit most of Myanmar is from November to February when temperatures are relatively bearable during the dry season.
+The worst time to visit the central regions of Myanmar is during March, April and May, as temperatures can rise to over 40°C. The rainy season is from June to October.
+However, it is still possible to visit the central region (Mandalay/Bagan) since it is more sheltered from the monsoon.
+At the same time, the coasts are not recommended because they are not recommended to receive torrential rains.

 4. Means of transport